omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

   - day: '6'
     description: >-
-      During the last day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras” until you reach.
-You will have a chance to meet a huge variety of fishing villages (Póvoa de Varzim), where you can experience ancient traditions linked to the fish exploration as well as tasting this famous gastronomy.
+      During the last day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras” until you reach Porto.
+You will have a chance to meet a huge variety of fishing villages, like Póvoa de Varzim, where you can experience ancient traditions linked to the fish exploration as well as tasting this famous gastronomy.
 In Vila do Conde, you’ll know why these Portuguese coastal cities were so important during the “el dorado” of the Portuguese Discoveries.
     location:
       lat: '41.1494512'
       lng: '-8.6107884'